CloudLabs-Samples/EduLabs/DevOps/Kubernetes/HOL-step-by-step4.md

 # Exercise 4: Scaling the App

 When traffic increases, we will need to scale the application to keep up with user demand.
-We've have learned about deployments and services, now lets learn about scaling.
+We have learned about deployments and services, now lets learn about scaling.

 We will use the **scale** command to scale the deployments and we can check the status of scaling by using **get pods** command.